 Relative strength (A/B) is the ratio of two prices and approximates the performance of Long $1 of A vs. Short $1 of B with daily rebalancing to make the trade $ neutral ($1 long, $1 short).

 Relative spread (%A - %B) is the performance spread of two assets.
-This assumes an investors is long $1 of A vs. short $1 of B at the start of the chart and doesn't rebalance the trade.
+This assumes an investor is long $1 of A vs. short $1 of B at the start of the chart and doesn't rebalance the trade.